tc39/notes/meetings/2014-07/jul-29.md

 #### Conclusion/Resolution

 - @@unscopables only works inside of `with` object environment records, not global object environment records.
 - Revert to the previous algorithm:
   1. looks up unscopables, doesn't matter where in the prototype
   2. checks the `name` against unscopables (HasProperty, not HasOwnProperty)
   3. if found continue up to the next scope level

 ## 4.8 Consider if Object.assign should silently ignore null/undefined sources

-(Sebastian Markbage)
+(Sebastian Markbåge)

 (Request slides)

 SM:

 ```js
 Object.assign({}, undefined);